-To book Danny Wallace please contact a JLA agent.
+To book Danny Wallace please contact your JLA Agent.

 The Yes Man and Join Me founder has tested the nation and explored Awkward Situations For Men.
 Danny Wallace is a comic writer and presenter who has worked with some of Britain’s brightest comedians and performers and has produced a host of acclaimed books based on his unusual adventures.